BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image78.png"
 style="width:6.63542in;height:4.9375in" />

-That’s all we can do in this section of the cave, so head back out and go to the left, where the hiker is, and enter this cavern.
-At the top, use rock climb to grab an *Ability Capsule.* There’s also a *Dusk Stone* hidden behind the rock smash path at the bottom.
+That's all we can do in this section of the cave, so head back out and go to the left, where the hiker is, and enter this cavern.
+At the top, use rock climb to grab an *Ability Capsule.* There's also a *Dusk Stone* hidden behind the rock smash path at the bottom.
 Pick up the hidden *Mineral Ball* and *Ether* as you go to the right.